100 Yen Love: Reception

+Critical response

+100 Yen Love has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 10 reviews, and an average rating of 8/10.

 On Film Business Asia, Derek Elley gave the film a 7 out of 10, calling it "a quirky tale of a social misfit's transformation".
 Stephen Dalton of The Hollywood Reporter called the film "a powerful portrait of punch-drunk love."

+Awards and nominations

 The film won the Japanese Cinema Splash Award at the 27th Tokyo International Film Festival.
 It was in competition at the 15th Japanese Film Festival Nippon Connection for the Nippon Connection Award and was chosen for third place in the Nippon Cinema Award.
 At the 88th Kinema Junpo Awards, the film was chosen as the 8th best Japanese film of the year and Sakura Ando won the Award for Best Actress.
 At the 57th Blue Ribbon Awards, Sakura Ando won the Award for Best Actress.
 At the 24th Japan Film Professional Awards, the film won the Award for Best Film and Masaharu Take won the Award for Best Director.